Yoast/archive/readme.txt

 ### Available languages

-Fact Check for Yoast SEO works understands English and Dutch.
-Don't forget to
+Fact Check for Yoast SEO understands English and Dutch.
+Don't forget to set your site language to one of those languages.

 ### Bug reports